 It helped me sort it out and find that grounding again.
 My father had died quite a bit before my mother, but now I was the next in line for death.
 That’s the other thing that happens when both your parents die, you’re suddenly in the spot of the next logical death and you kind of hope that’s the case.
 You don’t want people younger than you dying out of turn.

 What I would say to people is just give yourself the time and space to understand that your world has shifted irrevocably.
 It’s one of the biggest changes you’ll ever experience in your life.
 It doesn’t matter what your relationship was with your mother.
 Even if you were, in some ways, estranged, or you never knew your mother, or your mother abandoned you or something else.
-It’s even harder when the relationship is ambivalent or unresolved.
+It’s even harder when the family relationship is ambivalent or unresolved.

 Grief is really complicated.
 When my mother died, I felt clean; I felt we had as much as was possible between us; things were resolved.
 I was resolved with her, even though not everything was sorted out.
 Just to give yourself time and know that it’s so much bigger than you could imagine.
 We don’t get to practice for the death of our parents.